-Subic Bay is full of diverse marine life, so you can see coral fish, shellfish, turtles, sharks, schools of tuna and much more.
-Subic Bay is also full of ship wrecks, that is great for diving around the wreck sites.
+Subic Bay is full of diverse marine life, so you can see coral fish, shellfish, turtles, sharks, schools of tuna, and much more.
+Subic Bay is also full of shipwrecks, which is great for diving around wreck sites.

 Go Wreck Diving

 There are a large number of WWII wrecks around Subic Bay.
 This is more of a historical site.
 The wrecks range from US Navy ships to Japanese airplanes and ships.

 What really makes Subic Bay Philippines a special place for wreck diving is that most of the wrecks fall within the recreational diving limits.